gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.7.2 =
+* New: WordPress 6.2 compatibility
+* New: Stackable blocks now appear in the new Style Book
+* New: Stackable global settings are now available in the Site Editor / FSE
+* Fixed: Responsive block settings now working in the Site Editor
+* Fixed: Tablet styles sometimes show up in the editor when the screen is small
+* Fixed: Reusable blocks performance improvements
+* Fixed: Blocksy theme responsive breakpoints conflict
+* Change: Removed v2 editor migration helper (it's been 1.5 years since it was introduced)

 = 3.7.1 =
 * Fixed: Dynamic Content issue where ACF image fields sometimes did not output correctly